Unreinforced Masonry Buildings - What & Why

 What’s Happening Now?

-The primary goal of the future URM Retrofit Ordinance is to protect life safety by reducing the risk of injury from collapse of URM buildings in the event of an earthquake, additional goals include:
+The primary goal of the future URM Retrofit Ordinance is to improve life safety by reducing the risk of injury from collapse of URM buildings in the event of an earthquake.
+Additional goals include:

 • Preserving Seattle’s historically and culturally significant landmarks and structures that contribute to neighborhood character